Marine aquarium fish and coral fisheries working group terms of reference

-Queensland’s Marine Aquarium Fish Fishery (MAFF) and Queensland Coral Fishery (QCF) are hand collection harvest fisheries.
+Queensland’s marine aquarium fish fishery (MAFF) and Queensland coral fishery (QCF) are hand collection harvest fisheries.
 MAFF operates in a defined area from Cape York to the Queensland – New South Wales border.
 QCF operates in a defined area from Cape York to the southern extent of the Great Barrier Reef Marine Park (GBRMP).
 There are also two small areas south of the GBRMP open to harvesting under specific licences.
 This fishery provides an important export product for Queensland.

-Licence holders harvest using handheld apparatus and permitted recreational fishing apparatus with the addition of non-mechanical implements such as a hammer and chisel to take coral.
-Collection whilst diving using scuba or surface-supplied air from hookah apparatus is also permitted.
+Harvesting occurs using handheld apparatus and permitted recreational fishing apparatus to take ornamental coral and fish species.
+Collection is aided using scuba or surface-supplied air from hookah apparatus that is permitted in the commercial fishery.

-Both fisheries are limited entry fisheries, with 59 QCF and 45 MAFF (A1 symbol only) licences endorsed.
-All licences holders are bound by compulsory catch reporting arrangements, however the QCF is managed by a TAC of 200t, split into individual quota, and MAFF is managed via species size limited, special management area, no-take species exclusions and seasonal closures.
-Additional limits are placed on licence holders via the number of boats and collectors operating under the licence at any one time for both QCF and MAFF.
+Both fisheries are limited entry commercial fisheries, with 59 QCF and 40 MAFF (A1 symbol only) endorsed licences.
+All licence holders are bound by compulsory catch reporting arrangements and vessel tracking systems.
+QCF is managed by a total allowable commercial catch of 200 tonnes with individual transferrable quota, while MAFF is managed via species size limits, special management areas, no-take species exclusions and seasonal closures.
+Additional fishing effort limits are placed on licence holders via the number of boats and collectors operating under the licence at any one time for both QCF and MAFF.

-The Marine Aquarium Fish and Queensland Coral Fisheries Working Group will provide advice on the operational aspects of the management of aquarium fish and coral harvesting within the MAFF and QCF.
+The working group will provide advice on the operational aspects of the management of QCF and MAFF.

-- To provide advice to Fisheries Queensland on operational issues and management of harvest fishing within the MAFF and QCF.
+- To provide general advice to Fisheries Queensland on any operational matters, emerging issues and general management of QCF and MAFF.

 The role of working group members is to: